hannessalin/hannessalin.github.io/roles.md

 # Swedish Transport Administration (Trafikverket)
 ## Head of department Digitalization and Transport Systems, 2024-04-01 - present
-- Leading leaders (responsible for a management team of 6 engineering managers), in total 400 employees and consultants.
+- Leading leaders (responsible for a management team of 6 unit managers), in total 400 employees and consultants including engineering managers, software developers, architects, project managers and many more roles.
+- Initiated and established DevEx capabilities including developer portal
+- Supervisor to master thesis students
+- Recruitment of unit managers.

 ## Head of department Transport IT, 2021-10-01 - 2024-03-31
-- Leading two departments concurrently with two management teams, in total around 400 employees and consultants since 2024-01-01.
+- Leading two departments concurrently with two management teams, in total around 400 employees and consultants between 2024-01-01 to 2024-04-01.
-- Leading leaders (responsible for a management team of 4 engineering managers), in total 70 employees and consultants between 2021-10-01 to 2023-12-31.
+- Leading leaders (responsible for a management team of 4 unit managers), in total 70 employees and consultants between 2021-10-01 to 2023-12-31.
 - Initiated and established Security Champions in the department.
 - Initiated and established a Cooperative Intelligent Transportation System (C-ITS) expert function for the ICT organization.
 - Initiated and established a research and innovation (sv.
 FOI) function for the ICT organization.